apple006/hyperapp/docs/getting-started.md

 h("main", { id: "app" }, "Hello.")
 ```

-A build pipeline lets you easily install and update third-party libraries, compile modern JavaScript for older browser and bundle your application into small modules to optimize load time.
+A build pipeline lets you install and update third-party libraries easily, compile modern JavaScript for older browser and bundle your application into small modules to optimize load time.

 See [JSX] or [Hyperx] for setup instructions.